divio/divio-cloud-docs/reference/docker-docker-compose.rst

 In a ``docker-compose.yml`` file, *services* represent the *containers* that will be created in the application.

-When you create a new Divio project using one of our *defined project types* (e.g. Aldryn Django or PHP/Laravel using Flavours) it will include a ``docker-compose.yml`` file ready for local use, with the services already defined.
+When you create a new Divio project using one of our :ref:`quickstart repositories <how-to-use-quickstart>` or one of defined project types, it will include a ``docker-compose.yml`` file ready for local use, with the services already defined.

-If you start with a *blank project type*, you will need to assemble the ``docker-compose.yml`` file yourself.
+If you start with a *Build your own* project type, you will need to assemble the ``docker-compose.yml`` file yourself.
 This is a fairly straightforward process once you know what you are doing.
+Our :ref:`How to deploy a web application
-Our :ref:`Django tutorial <tutorial-django-set-up>` includes steps for creating a complete ``docker-compose.yml`` file from scratch.
-It's a very good way to become familiar with using Docker Compose, even if you aren't going to be using Django.
+<deploy-generic-docker-compose>` guide includes steps for creating a complete ``docker-compose.yml`` file from scratch.

 For a working local project, various things need to be defined in the file.
 In a Divio project, there will be a ``web`` service, that's built in a container using the ``Dockerfile``.
 There will typically also be a ``db`` service, from a